-Google Ads mainly runs on pay-per-click (PPC) advertising, meaning that every time someone clicks on your ad, you have to pay for each click.
+It mainly runs on pay-per-click (PPC) advertising, meaning that every time someone clicks on your ad, you have to pay for each click.

-Why Is Google Ads Important for Dropshipping?
+Why Are Google Ads for Dropshipping Important?

-Whenever the buyer is searching for something on Google, the buyer will see a bunch of ads displayed to them.
+Whenever the buyer is searching for something on Google, they will see a bunch of ads displayed to them.

-By setting up ads on Google, you can reach up to 90% of internet users across the globe and have a much better conversion rate.
+By setting up ads on Google, you can easily reach up to 90% of internet users across the globe and have a much better conversion rate.

-8 Reasons Why You Should Use Google Ads
+8 Reasons Why You Should Use Google Ads for Dropshipping

 Leads and Customers